Amiirahesham/Amiirahesham/README.md

 ### 🚀 About Me

-I'm a third-year Artificial Intelligence student at **Kafr El-Sheikh University** with a passion for crafting beautiful and intelligent web experiences.
+I'm a **fourth-year** Artificial Intelligence student at **Kafr El-Sheikh University** with a passion for crafting beautiful and intelligent web experiences.
 My journey in tech is a dual-track adventure: mastering the art of **Front-End Development** while diving deep into the world of **Machine Learning**.
 I thrive on turning complex problems into elegant, user-centric solutions.

-- **Education:** Pursuing a B.S. in Artificial Intelligence.
+- **Education:** Final-year student, Pursuing a B.S. in Artificial Intelligence.
 - **Core Mission:** To build web applications that are not only visually stunning but also powered by smart, data-driven insights.
 - **Interests:** Natural Language Processing (NLP), Computer Vision, and building AI-powered tools that solve real-world problems.
 - **Collaboration:** I'm always open to collaborating on innovative projects that sit at the intersection of AI and Web Development.